The story of our adoption process as we turn our house into a home of laughter, love and safety for hurting children.

 Next Steps

 Something deep in my soul, maybe God's voice, that hints we will be bringing home more than one child.
-My dear husband has decided he trusts me fully to decide which children our to become ours by not going to Jamaica with me.
+My dear husband has decided he trusts me fully to decide which children are to become ours by not going to Jamaica with me.
 Yes, it saves us money by sending just one of us on the first trip, but I was looking forward to falling in love with the children at Blossom Gardens together.
-Instead I will share photos and video with him from a distance.
+Instead, I will share photos and video with him from a distance.
 We are looking into having either other family members (the future grandparents) or part of our church family join me on this momentous trip.
 So many steps just to get to the first trip.

 May peace reside in your hearts.